alinuxwebid/alinuxwebid.github.com/README.markdown

 > 2. Make sure you've authorize of directory `/var/www` for root directory of web services. `rake` file on my repo using `/var/www` for directory web. you can skip this step if you know what are u doing on `rake` file.

 > 3. Ruby

-on debian base you just type:

-`apt-get install ruby`
+on debian base you just type: `apt-get install ruby`

 > 4. Jekyll

-Please take a look out on [http://github.com/mojombo/jekyll](http://github.com/mojombo/jekyll) for jekyll installation.

-Make sure runtime dependencies was installed before you git source code my site.
+Please take a look out on [http://github.com/mojombo/jekyll](http://github.com/mojombo/jekyll) for jekyll installation. **Make sure runtime dependencies was installed before you git source code my site.**

 > 5. Git source code my site:

 `whatever@~: $ git clone git@github.com:alinuxwebid/alinuxwebid.github.com.git`

-after you git, you'll see directory alinuxwebid.github.com.

-then you can generate static by typing `rake publish`.
+After you git it, you'll see directory `alinuxwebid.github.com`.
+Then you can generate static by typing `rake publish`.

 static site will generate on defaults directory `_sites`

 ## Migrate from Wordpress to Jekyll
 What should you do?

 > 1. you need installed wordpress.